This is a paragraph! Here's how you make a link: Neocities.

 Here's how you can make bold and italic text.

-Here's how you can add an image:
+Here's how you can add and imagine:

 Here's how to make a list: